-John Zambetti and Walter Egan are celebrating forty years of making music together as The Malibooz.
+John Zambetti and Walter Egan are celebrating fifty years of making music together as The Malibooz.
 Formed in the “surf mecca” of New York City, The Malibooz proved to be a major attraction on the Eastern seaboard from 1964-66.
 They recorded an EP in 1965 and the single “Goin’ To Malibu” in 1965.
 This led to appearances at The New York State World's Fair.
 First, at the New York State Pavilion and then as part of the first color TV broadcast live from the RCA Pavilion.

->

-> (A section of this show appears on the 1981 Rhino Records release "Malibooz Rule! which was re-issued on CD in 1998 ).
+(A section of this show appears on the 1981 Rhino Records release "Malibooz Rule! which was re-issued on CD in 1998 ).

 In the Fall of 1966 John, Walter, & drummer Tom Scarp entered Georgetown University.
 By this time the British Invasion and the beginnings of psychedelia had displaced Surf Music.
 The boys quickly found additional musicians and with the addition of lead singer, Annie McLoone the band became known as Sageworth .
 By 1970, Sageworth had become the top draw in the Washington, D.C. area opening for acts such as Jefferson Airplane, The Grateful Dead, The Allman Brothers, and Poco, and culminating with an appearance before an estimated 500,000 people at the Washington Monument during the march on Washington.

 Sageworth was pursued by several labels, primarily Columbia and MCA, however no deal was ever reached.
 After graduation, Walter stayed with Sageworth in D.C. collaborating with songwriters like Gram Parsons and finally moving the band to Boston.
 John formed the group "Wine-Dark-Sea” who performed original songs in the movie "Jigsaw Puzzle” which was a short film that opened for The Rolling Stones film "Gimme Shelter".